 Level 5 is presented in a single, 336-page book.
 Unlike younger levels, this book is designed for the student to work independently.
 The answer key is at the back of the book.
 If necessary, remove it and keep it elsewhere.

-Unique methods of presentation stress conceptual understanding.
+The unique methods of presentation that stress conceptual understanding become increasingly important.
 For example, when students learn complex multiplication and division, they are shown why it works rather than just the steps to memorize.
 Students are occasionally directed to collect materials for hands-on activities: pennies, Lego blocks or similar math manipulatives, and toothpicks.
-Such instances are not very frequent, and materials should not be difficult to obtain or find substitutes for.
-These activities coupled with the illustrations and applications within the lessons help develop conceptual understanding better than do some other popular math programs.
+Such instances are not very frequent, and materials should not be difficult to obtain.

-The scope and sequence is also a little different.
-For example, long division is taught up through single-digit divisors and division by multiples of 10, while most fifth grade programs have moved beyond to multi-digit divisors.
+The scope and sequence is a little unusual.
+For example, long division is taught up through single-digit divisors and division by multiples of 10, while most fifth-grade programs have moved beyond to multi-digit divisors.
 However, fraction concepts are presented in algebraic forms advanced beyond most programs at this level.

 Students work more on concepts, patterns, logic, and word problems than on computation skills.
 The book is consumable, and you will need a separate book for each student taking the course.